dojo/framework/docs/en/creating-widgets/supplemental.md

 ## Defining widget `key`s

 Traditionally the widget's `key` property is used by the Dojo rendering engine to uniquely identify and track widgets across renders.
-However updating the `key` property is also an effective way to guarantee that during the next render Dojo's rendering engine will recreate the widget instead of reusing the previous instance.
-In doing so this means all previous state will be reset widget and can be useful when working with widgets that manage logic based on a widget property.
+However, updating the `key` property is also an effective way to guarantee that during the next render Dojo's rendering engine will recreate the widget instead of reusing the previous instance.
+When recreating the widget all previous state will get reset.
+This behavior is useful when working with widgets that manage logic based on the value of a widget property.

-Dojo provides a mechanism for widget authors to associate a widget property to the widgets identity, by using the `.key()` chained method from the `create()` factory.
+Dojo provides a mechanism for widget authors to associate a widget property to the widget's identity by using the `.key()` chained method from the `create()` factory.

 ```tsx
 import { create } from '@dojo/framework/core/vdom';